Deepuverma07/Gym/README.md

 5. 💀 [Limitation](#limitation)

 ## <a name="links">🔗 Demo</a>
-You can see a live demo of this website [here.](https://harshraj-13.github.io/EvolveX/)

 ## <a name="overview">🔗 Overview</a>
-<p>This website aims to provide information about EvolveX Fitness Gym and its various offerings.
+<p>This website aims to provide information about  Fitness Gym and its various offerings.
 It utilizes HTML, CSS, and JavaScript to create an interactive user experience.</p>

 ## <a name="features">🔗 Features</a>
 <h4>1.
 3D Effects.</h4>